The Hinterland of New South Wales

 Working underground is a tough job.
 So, it is good that Lightning Ridge has a free thermal bath in town which is open 24/7.

-Note: we managed somehow to take a picture of the baths in a moment where all people were on the side of the pool so that it looks empty!
+Note: we managed somehow to take a picture of the baths at a moment when all people were on the side of the pool so that it looks empty!

 We have a look at Cooper’s Cottage and the Bottle House Museum from the outside and discover that we’ve done everything we wanted to see and do in Lightning Ridge.
 Why not move on, we think, and so we set out.